Koneswaram Temple: Naga Nadu, pre 377 BCE

-Mahabharata, the Hindu epic written between 400 and 100 BCE notes that Koneswaram is at Gokarna bay, in the middle of the ocean and is the island shrine of Uma's consort Shiva, known in the three worlds and worshiped by all peoples from the subcontinent, including the native tribes Naga, Deva and the Yaksha, the rivers, ocean and mountains.
+Mahabharata, the Hindu epic written between 400 and 100 BCE, notes that Koneswaram is at Gokarna bay in the middle of the ocean and is the island shrine of Uma's consort Shiva, known in the three worlds and worshiped by all peoples from the subcontinent, including the native tribes Naga, Deva and the Yaksha, the rivers, ocean and mountains.
 It continues that the shrine is the next pilgrimage spot for Hindus en route south following Kanyakumari of the early Pandyan kingdom and Tamiraparni island (Kudiramalai) and that worshipers should fast for three days at the temple.
 In the same time period, the Ramayana in written form describes how King Ravana and his mother had worshipped Shiva at the shrine, when the former wanted to remove the temple of Koneswaram when his mother was in ailing health.
-This literature continues that as the king was heaving the rock, Lord Shiva made him drop his sword.
+This literature continues that as the king was heaving the rock, Shiva made him drop his sword.
 As a result of this a cleft was created on the rock, today called Ravana Vettu – meaning Ravana's Cleft.